 A life-long resident of Elmira, Ontario, Ken Seiling attended Elmira District Secondary School and received his post-secondary education at Waterloo Lutheran University, McMaster University, and the University of Toronto.
 After two years as a councillor and seven years as Mayor of Woolwich Township, Ken was first elected by Regional Council as Regional Chair in 1985 and again in 1988, 1991, and 1994.
 In 1997, he became the first directly elected Regional Chair in Waterloo Region.
-He was re-elected in 2000, 2003, 2006 and 2010.
-Prior to being elected as Regional Chair, Ken first taught at Waterloo Collegiate Institute before going on to become the Director of the Wellington County Museum and Archives.
+He was re-elected in 2000, 2003, 2006, 2010 and 2014.
+Prior to being elected as Regional Chair, Ken taught at Waterloo Collegiate Institute before becoming the Director of the Wellington County Museum and Archives.
 He also served on the Executive of the Ontario Museum Association, including a term as President.

 As Regional Chair, Ken has experience at both levels of municipal government and with many Boards and Commissions, including the Waterloo Regional Police Services Board, Waterloo Regional Library Board, Waterloo North Hydro Commission and the Grand River Conservation Authority.